Have you been approached by a neighbour wanting to lay drains through your property?

 Contact Shire Legal if you have any questions about easements.

-You can read our blog about easements here.
+You can read our blogs about easements here.